HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 A method description should contain the following sections:

-- `Description` (Description; required): first follow [HVML Specification - 2.2.4) Description Syntax of Dynamic Object Method](/zh/hvml-spec-v1.0-zh.md#224-Description of Dynamic Object Method Syntax) The syntax defined gives the method's prototype, which includes a short description of the parameters (parameters) and return value.
+- `Description` (required): First follow [HVML Specification - 2.2.4) Description Syntax of Dynamic Object Method](/zh/hvml-spec-v1.0-zh.md#224-Description of Dynamic Object Method Syntax) The syntax defined gives the method's prototype, which includes a short description of the parameters and return value.
 Then give a short description of what the method does.
-- `parameters` (Parameters; optional).
-A full description of the method parameters is given where necessary.
+- `parameters` (optional).
+A full description of the method parameters is given if necessary.
-- `Return Value` (Return Value; optional).
+- `Return Value` (optional).
 Give a full description of the method's return value if necessary.
-- `Exceptions` (Exceptions; required).
+- `Exceptions` (required).
 Lists the exceptions that may be thrown by this method.
 - `Examples` (required).
-- `See Also` (See Also; optional).
+- `See Also` (optional).
 List relevant external links.
-- `Notes` (Notes; optional).
+- `Notes` (optional).

 Certain methods can return values such as `false`, `undefined` to flag errors.
 This happens only if the current action element has the `silently` adverb attribute set and only ignorable exceptions are encountered.
 When a method is called on an element with the `silently` adverb attribute set, we say that the method is being asked to "evaluate silently".
 For methods that support silent evaluation, the description of their use refers to the following form:

 > This method changes the current working directory.
-Returns `true` on success; throws an exception on failure, or `false` for ignorable exceptions when evaluating silently.
+Return `true` on success; throw an exception on failure, or `false` for ignorable exceptions when evaluating silently.

-## 2) Non-dynamic variables
+## 2) Non-Dynamic variable

 ### 2.1) `TIMERS`